DODOEX/dodoex_v2_subgraph/README.md

 **What is in OrderHistory**
  - Each *OrderHistory* event emit by DODOSmartRoute contract，if swap goes into the dodo liquidity pool, pool swap event will be ignored.
- - If swap tx isn't from DODOSmartRoute, swap event from each dodo liquidity pool will record as *OrderHistory*.
+ - If swap tx isn't from DODOSmartRoute, swap event from each dodo liquidity pool will be record as *OrderHistory*.

 **What is in Swap**
  - Each swap event emit from dodo liquidity pool